Harrison-Li/Harrison-Li/README.md

 # 📕Education
 - **National University of Singapore**  *[2025.08-Present]* \
-  Master of Science in AI for Materials Science (Specialised program)
+  Master of Science in Materials Science

 - **Queen Mary University of London**  *[2021.09-2025.06]* \
   BEng with Honours in Materials Science and Engineering\